Rock On (David Essex song): Background and release

 The song, written and recorded by David Essex, was released in August 1973 in the UK, and reached its highest position of number 3 in the UK Singles Chart in September that year.
 It spent 11 weeks in the UK charts.
 In March 1974, Essex's version reached number one in Canada on the RPM national Top Singles chart and was a top-ten hit (reaching number 5) on the U.S. Billboard Hot 100 pop music chart.
 It was Essex's only Billboard top 40 song.
 "Rock On" was the title track of Essex's 1973 debut studio album, and was also featured on the soundtrack album of the 1973 film That'll Be the Day (as well as being played over the closing credits of the film's U.S. release) in which he had a starring role.
 The song is still frequently played on classic rock and oldies radio stations.

 Essex later re-recorded the song in 1988 with an updated lyric.
 This version, which was remixed by Shep Pettibone, appeared on Essex's 1989 album Touching the Ghost.
 A single release of the updated version reached number 93 on the UK Singles Chart.

 Arrangement and context

-The song features a slow-tempo vocal performance in C# minor, along with a minimalist, rhythm-driven instrumental accompaniment to Essex's vocal performance.
-The lyric pays homage to early rock-and-roll and its surrounding youth subculture, and notably to 1950s rebel James Dean (although the lyrics refer to him as "Jimmy Dean", which is the name of the country-western singer famous for Big Bad John), but James Dean's name is spoken before the instrumental as well.
+The song features a slow-tempo vocal performance in C♯ minor, along with a minimalist, rhythm-driven instrumental accompaniment to Essex's vocal performance.
+The lyric pays homage to early rock-and-roll and its surrounding youth subculture, and notably to 1950s rebel James Dean.
 This song makes reference to "Blue Suede Shoes" by Carl Perkins, and "Summertime Blues" by Eddie Cochran.

 The distinctive stripped-back musical arrangement was devised by producer Jeff Wayne after hearing Essex's original vocal demo: